Complete Math + Probability + Statistics for ML/AI/DS Bootcamp

 Cross-Entropy

-Cross-entropy measures the expected number of bits needed to encode data from distribution $p$ using a code designed for distribution $q$:
+Cross-entropy measures the expected number of bits needed to encode data from distribution $p$ using a code optimized for distribution $q$:

 import numpy as np